What defines a Medicare Broker and how do you choose the best one for you?

 Debbie believes in continuing education for her profession.
-She earned the designations of a Certified Insurance Counselor and an Accredited Advisor of Insurance (AAI) and Certified Professional Insurance Agent (CPIA).
+She earned the designations of a Certified Insurance Counselor (CIC), Accredited Advisor of Insurance (AAI) and Certified Professional Insurance Agent (CPIA).

 Over the years, Debbie has cared for several family members.
-She was instrumental in helping to raise her niece and nephew after the death of her sister and cared for her grandmother, uncle and parents.
+She was instrumental in helping to raise her niece and nephew after the death of her sister and cared for her grandmother, uncle and parents in their senior years.

 Her love for podcasting and the insurance industry have her creating content that help seniors with their insurance decisions.
 Debbie tries to help caregivers understand what to expect in their new role.